 Editing Your Word Document

 Word has a built-in spelling and grammar checker under the Review tab.
 It's a good idea to do at least one pass with this.
-You can also access the Editor at the right side of the Home tab.
+You can also access the Editor directly from the Home tab ribbon in recent versions of Word.
 It's also worth doing another pass with a proofreading tool like ProWritingAid, Grammarly, or one of the many other options available.

 The Review tab has a lot of useful stuff for editing.
 You can use the Read Aloud feature to help you find awkward sentences or minor mistakes you didn't see on other editing passes.
 After sending your polished manuscript off to an editor (every writer should hire an editor!) you'll likely use the Review tab to accept or decline changes made to the document.